RaijuMounun/intqual/README.md

 ### Arch Linux (AUR)

-If you are on an Arch-based distribution, clone the repository and build the package locally via `makepkg`.
-It will be available on the official AUR soon:
+If you are on an Arch-based distribution, clone the repository and build the package locally via `makepkg`:

 ```bash
 git clone https://github.com/RaijuMounun/intqual.git
 cd intqual
 makepkg -si
 ```
+It will be available on the official AUR soon

 ### Pre-compiled Binaries